soundharramsay/smallRNAseq/README.md

+### small RNA-seq manual counting

+May5

+Hi Soundhar (and Nick),

+I would like us to analyze the small RNA seq using the following approach or something similar:

+Reads were trimmed of adaptor sequence using cutadapt and filtered using fastq_quality_filter (FastX Toolkit; http://hannonlab.cshl.edu/fastx_toolkit/) with the parameters “-q 30 –p 100” to ensure that all bases had an accuracy of 99.9%.
+These are the unix commands that I used:

+###for trimming adapter sequences from NEB
+#batch trim 3’ adapter using cutadapt AND tossing empty entries (-m 15 option)
+for file in *.gz; do cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCA -m 15 -o ${file/allfiles-zcat.fastq.gz/trim.txt.gz} $file; done

+#batch quality filter, high stringency
+for file in *-trim.txt.gz; do bsub "zcat $file | fastq_quality_filter -v -q 30 -p 100 -Q 64 -z -o ${file/trim/trim_q30}"; done

+If you prefer to use nf-core for the steps above, that is fine with me.
+Either way, it is good to run fastqc on both raw and trimmed files.

+The first 19 nt of each read were matched to a dictionary of miRNA sequences downloaded from TargetScanMouse Release 8, requiring no mismatches between the read and the miRNA dictionary.
+I have attached an excel file that contains that downloaded data, as well as separate tabs for human miRNAs and mouse miRNAs.
+These miRNA lists are derived from mirbase but also include some 5' isomers.
+Column F indicates whether the miRNAs is highly conserved miRNAs ("2"), moderately conserved ("1"), poorly conserved but confidently annotated ("0"), ort not confidently annotated ("-1").
+I would like you to count miRNA reads using the full list so that we can compare the total # of counts assigned to all miRNAs versus confidently annotated miRNAs.
+The 5' isomer annotations are not exhaustive so I manually added the most abundant 5' isomers in Soundhar's H9 and iN samples based on overrepresented sequences from fastqc (red text). @Nickolas Almodovar, we can consider adding abundant 5' isomers to your annotation file if we find any in the overrepresented sequences (fastqc), but to begin, I would just use the list provided in this excel file.
+Because the 5' isomers have shifted, and thus different, seed sequences, their counts should not be summed with the "parental" miRNA counts.
+I don't think that the 5' isomers are caused by the library prep because the xenopus and drosophila miRNA spike-ins added to Soundhar's samples do not show any 5' isomers.
+I also went ahead and generated dictionaries for each species, combining any miRNAs that shared the same first 19nt into a single annotation.
+These are located in the uniq19_dictionary tabs.

+I've also attached the python2.7 script that I used to count miRNAs reads based on a species-specific dictionary.
+Please update as needed.
+The input is a text file with only the trimmed reads (no other fastq information) which can be generated with the following command:

+#batch fastq to reads only txt file
+for file in *trim.fastq.gz; do zcat $file | sed -n '2~4p' > ${file/allfiles-zcat-trim.fastq.gz/reads.txt}; done

+The way it is currently written, the dictionary needs to be in the same directory (which I liked because then I knew exactly which miRNA sequences were used for counting).

+Reads mapping to the spike-in miRNAs were counted using the following commands:

+#script for counting spike-ins and outputting to txt file
+for file in *_sequence.txt.gz; do echo `zcat $file | grep -c GAAAGTGCTTTCTGTTTTGGGCG` $file >> xtr-427_counts.txt; done & for file in *_sequence.txt.gz; do echo `zcat $file | grep -c GGGAGCGAGACGGGGACTCACT` $file >> dme-14_counts.txt; done &

+It is good to look at the spike-in counts and determine what fraction of the total library counts are derived from the spike-ins.
+In theory, this fraction should be similar across all samples from the same cell line or tissue that.
+Spike-in counts representing a larger fraction of the library would occur if the total RNA concentration was incorrect or if the total RNA is depleted of small RNAs.

+Differential expression analysis was performed using DESeq2 v1.38.3 without the lfcShrink() function.
+Counts per million (CPM) were calculated by summing across DESeq2 normalized miRNA counts within each sample, then multiplying by 10^6.

+Let me know if you have any questions.

+Soundhar

+###1 Processing all the NEB Kit based preparation

+file 1 - KIT based library by size selection + kit based library prepearation file 2 - Radioactivity based size selection + kit based library preparation

+# create environment + install cutadapt
+ conda create -n small_rna_seq cutadapt

+### activate enviroment
+ conda activate small_rna_seq
+ >> cutadapt
+cutadapt version 5.2

+### fatsqc
+conda install bioconda::fastqc
+>>FastQC v0.12.1

+###

 #### April23-2026
 #### First 6 samples are DIV12 iNeurons, the next 6 are H9 ESCs
 #### user request trimmed fastq